Governor demands airlines, fuel companies address Reno shortage

 State and federal lawmakers say they are investigating a possible shortage of jet fuel that could delay cargo delivery and passenger travel at Reno-Tahoe International Airport in the coming days.

 Gov. Steve Sisolak, Sens.
-Catherine Cortez Masto and Jacky Rosen Rosen and Rep. Mark Amodei released a joint statement Saturday regarding the situation.
+Catherine Cortez Masto and Jacky Rosen and Rep. Mark Amodei released a joint statement Saturday.

 “We learned earlier this week of potential jet fuel shortages that could delay cargo delivery and passenger travel at Reno-Tahoe International Airport in coming days,” the statement said.
 “The governor and congressional delegation expect the airlines and fuel companies to make options available to them to help support the public.
 To be clear, further failure to secure adequate fuel supplies is unacceptable.”